 What is a font finder?

 First, I thought we would talk a bit about a font finder and how they work.
 You upload an image then pick the text within that image.
 The font finder uses the points on that font to find a best match from their database of fonts.
-There are actually several of these online but which is the best?
+There are actually several different font matcher platforms online but which is the best?
 Keep reading to find out!

-Which of these are we are going to test?
+Which webpage we are going to test?
 Here are the links to the ones we tried:

-I do know there are others out there but those are the four I am most familiar with.
+I do know there are others out there (like Matcherator and WhatFont) but these are the four I am most familiar with.
+Read on to see how to use these to find a specific font.

 How do you use a font finder?